Porter, Jokic lead Nuggets past Thunder, 121-113 in OT

 The game was close throughout.
 Denver’s Monte Morris was fouled with 6 seconds remaining, and he made both free throws to give the Nuggets a 109-108 lead.
 Paul missed the first and made the second of two free throws with 2.9 seconds remaining to tie the game at 109.
 Denver’s Troy Daniels missed a floater from near the free throw line at the buzzer, and the game went to overtime.

-Denver held Oklahoma City to one field goal in the extra period.
+In the extra period, Denver outscored Oklahoma City 12-4 and held the Thunder to one field goal.

+“In the overtime, I thought we played terrific on both ends of the floor,” Malone said.

 TIP-INS